Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

 \subsection{Information recovery from historical information}

 This subsection introduces the details of missing information recovery and information fusion.
-We propose a communication adaptive spatial-temporal prediction to achieve missing information recovery from historical information.
-We will introduce its details in three parts: communication adaptive historical information, multi-scale spatial-temporal prediction model and knowledge distillation from oracle.
+We propose a communication adaptive multi-scale spatial-temporal prediction model to achieve missing information recovery from historical information and propose a SAFF model to fuse features from different cooperation nodes.
+We will introduce its details in three parts: communication adaptive historical information, multi-scale spatial-temporal prediction model, and knowledge distillation from oracle.